GHG Fugitive Emission Quantification Using CALPUFF-IDM

 • independent validation (conducted by University of Alberta researchers, who assisted in the data collection and performed their own IDM analysis);

-• regulatory oversight throughout the project by Alberta Environment and Parks (AEP).
+• regulatory oversight throughout the project by Alberta Environment and Protected Areas (AEPA); and

 • The Outcome

-Overcoming significant technical challenges, this new approach was deemed successful and the results have been supporting regulatory reporting under SGER ever since 2015.
+Overcoming significant technical challenges, this new approach was deemed successful and results have been supporting regulatory reporting under CCIR ever since 2015.

-Under this new approach it remains difficult to ensure good representative measurements above background levels.
-Modeling in-pit meteorology and mobile emissions also presents a significant challenge.
-Nevertheless, by relying on net concentrations of emissions from all parts of the tailings pond and mine, for several days, the IDM method achieved a spatially and temporally representative survey of the sources.
+Modeling in-pit meteorology presents a significant challenge and a high resolution meteorological model is a must..
+Nevertheless, by relying on net concentrations of emissions from all parts of the tailings pond and mine, for several days, the CALPUFF-IDM method achieved a spatially and temporally representative survey of the sources.
 In this way it avoided key shortcomings of the traditional flux chamber approach.

 Because of its non-intrusive nature (measurements are made outside the active areas) the IDM method allows for continuous long-term monitoring and offers additional advantages in terms of practicality and safety.
 It is non-instrument specific and can be used in conjunction with a variety of measurement technologies (provided they are sensitive and accurate enough).
-Continuous monitoring throughout the year would provide seasonal, and ultimately even more representative, annual emission estimates.
-Seasonal measurement campaigns have started in Spring 2018 and are scheduled in the upcoming fall, winter, and summer seasons.
+Continuous monitoring throughout the year would provide seasonal, and ultimately even more representative, annual methane emission estimates.
+Furthermore, the approach gives 2D maps of methane emission intensities allowing for targeted mitigation.
+The CALPUFF-IDM method has since been used in a number of open-pit mines around the world.

-Scientific papers describing the project have been accepted for presentation at major oil-gas (Canada’s Oil Sands Innovation Alliance (COSIA)) and scientific (Air and Waste Management Association (AWMA)) conferences.
+Scientific papers describing the project have been presented at major oil-gas (Canada’s Oil Sands Innovation Alliance (COSIA)) and scientific (Air and Waste Management Association (AWMA) and Clean Air Society of Australia and New Zealand (CASANZ)) conferences.